Working at heights- the real facts!

 The Work Health and Safety Regulation 2011 (the WHS Regulation) sets out the specific control measures that are required where there is a risk of a fall of at least three metres in housing construction work and two metres in other construction work.
 Safe Work Australia has identified that a whopping 48% of fatalities in the construction industry were from falls from a height of less than 4 metres.
 The statistics demonstrate that workers are at risk no matter how high the work is conducted.
 With falls often occurring from roofs and ladders accidents can happen anywhere and at any time.
 Understanding the complexities around safety regulations is essential in reducing the risk of harm.

-Learn more about our RIIWHS204D Work Safely at Heights nationally recognized training.
+Learn more about our RIIWHS204D Work Safely at Heights nationally recognised training.